- Come to RTU

 Application has to be done online in outgoingexchange.rtu.lv.
-Participants of the programme will be selected in competition based on the average mark, language test and interview’s results.
+Participants of the programme will be selected in competition based on the average mark and language test results.

 Before applying Student has to do following:

 INFORMATIVE EVENTS – In September and February all interested persons are invited to participate in informative events about Erasmus+ programme.
 There are discussed and explained various issues related to the selection process and Erasmus+ scholarships.
 Information about events you can find at outgoingexchange.rtu.lv.

-APPLICATION DEADLINES – Application for Erasmus+ study mobility in autumn term 2018 has to be submitted online in outgoingexchange.rtu.lv, attaching all necessary documents (CV, Transcript of records, Language test certificates if available).
+APPLICATION DEADLINES – Application has to be done online in outgoingexchange.rtu.lv, attaching all necessary documents (CV, Transcript of records, Language test certificates if available).